NEET/JEE Coaching Scholarship

 Answer:

-Ans. (a) Endarch is a protoxylem condition that occurs in the stem of a plant when the protoxylem is arranged in the centre and the metaxylem is arranged at the periphery of the stem.
+(a) Endarch is a protoxylem condition that occurs in the stem of a plant when the protoxylem is arranged in the centre and the metaxylem is arranged at the periphery of the stem.
 Exarch is a protoxylem condition that occurs in the roots of a plant.
 In this, the protoxylem lies at the periphery, and the metaxylem is arranged in the centre.
 This arrangement is called the exarch.

 (f) Stem hairs are trichomes that grow on stems.
 Trichomes are multicellular epidermal cells, and these can be branched or unbranched and soft or rigid.
 These protect plants form physical dangers and also help in preventing much loss of water.
-Root hairs are unicellular epidermal cells present in the roots of the plants.
+Root hairs are unicellular epidermal cells present in the roots of plants.
 Root hairs help in absorbing water and important minerals from the soil for the growth of the plant.

 Questions related to all the topics are detailed in the NCERT Exemplar Class 11 Biology Solutions Chapter 6, which will be helpful for board exam and competitive exam as well.
 Students can access the NCERT exemplar class 11 Biology solutions chapter 6 pdf download function for the best learning experience.